If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Needs

 Consider any needs te tamaiti or rangatahi has.
-Pay particular attention to those needs that pose the greatest risk to their safety and wellbeing.
-Use the Tuituia assessment framework, which should reflect all known needs of te tamaiti or rangatahi.
+Pay particular attention to those needs that pose the greatest risk to their oranga, including safety.
+Use the assessment report to record all known needs of te tamaiti or rangatahi.

 Strengths/protective factors

-Consider strengths and resources within the situation or whānau or family that may be developed to achieve safety and reduce the possibility of future harm.
+Consider strengths and resources within the situation or whānau or family that may be developed to achieve safety and oranga and reduce the possibility of future harm.

-Strengths become protective factors when they are able to be used to address safety and/or behaviour change for te tamaiti or rangatahi.
+Strengths become protective factors when they can be used to address safety and/or behaviour change for te tamaiti or rangatahi.

 Grey areas